 When Someone Else Was Driving

 Understanding the risks involved when borrowing someone else’s car is equally important.
 As a borrower, you may be held liable if you cause an accident, but the car owner may also share some responsibility under California law.
+If someone else’s car is involved in an accident with your car, their insurance company may be responsible for covering damages.
+Understanding the other driver’s insurance policy and coverage options can help you determine the extent of their liability and potential financial consequences.
 It’s essential to review the car insurance policy and understand what is covered, including liability coverage and collision coverage, before driving someone else’s car.
-If the other driver was acting as your agent or employee, you may face greater liability under the doctrine of negligent entrustment.

 Car Accident Scenarios Involving Someone Else Driving Your Car

 Permissive Use: The most common scenario is when you permit someone else to drive your car.
 In this case, your insurance coverage typically applies as the primary policy.
 If the person driving your car is involved in a car accident, your insurance will usually cover damages up to your policy limits.
 However, you may still be held liable for any costs that exceed your coverage, and your insurance rates could increase as a result of the accident.
+If you lent your car to someone and they were not acting recklessly, your financial responsibility is usually limited to the minimum liability limits set by law in California.

 When the Other Driver Doesn’t Have Insurance